 Dr Alice Evans

-Dr. Alice Evans will use the $100,000 O'Shaughnessy Fellowship grant to write the first-ever global history of gender.
+Dr. Alice Evans is using the $100,000 O'Shaughnessy Fellowship grant to write the first-ever global history of gender.

 Dr. Alice Evans is writing “The Great Gender Divergence” (forthcoming with Princeton University Press).
 This book will explain how the whole world became more gender equal, but why some countries are more gender equal than others.